-Over a century before the mis-marketing of OxyContin dominated news outlets, the nation faced its
+Over a century before the widespread mis-marketing of OxyContin dominated news outlets, the nation

-In Crisis, Again visualizes each of these factors necessary for the nation’s recovery
+visualizes each of these crucial factors essential for the nation's recovery, illustrating the

-and tells the story of opioid’s overwhelming grip on the United States since its inception.
+overwhelming grip of opioids on the United States since their inception.

 In Crisis, Again || Masters Thesis :